docknetwork/api-docs/source/index.html.md

 ```

-Return a list of all user's DIDs you've previously created as DID documents.
+Return a list of all DIDs that your user account controls as fully resolved DID documents.
 Pagination is not yet supported.

 > 200 Response